blue-fish-0/blue-fish-0.github.io/docs/power_bi_python.md

 ![](images/project_2_diagram.png){width="500"}

 !!! abstract ""
-    :fontawesome-solid-triangle-exclamation: **Problem:** The analytics team needed to create hundreds of Power BI report pages, each presenting the data of a different database query.
+    :fontawesome-solid-triangle-exclamation: **Problem:** The analytics team needed to create hundreds of Power BI report pages, each presenting the result of a different database query.

     :material-lightbulb-on-10: **Solution:** I wrote a Python script to automate the creation of the Power BI report pages by editing the files in a Power BI Project folder.